BohnChen/Algorithm/README.md

 # Detect Cycle 2022-03-29 22:18
 Review short circuit, and use it avoid errors.
 Three problems you should understand,one is that fast pointer and slow pointer must meet if there is a cycle, another is that fast pointer must catch up with slow one in one cycle in the cycle, the last one is that (Head ~ EntryPos) equals with (MeetPos ~ Entry).

+# Valid Anagram 2022-03-30 18:16
+bitmap. it is an easy problem.
+You can improve your program to operate on one array.